January 17 2022

 Duration of Program

-* ALL COURSES ARE OFFERED IN AN ONLINE ENVIRONMENT
+* ALL COURSES ARE OFFERED IN AN ONLINE or HYBRID LEARNING ENVIRONMENT

 List of Courses

 |412-B13-AB||Digital photo||60 hours|

 |412-B10-AB||Web Design III||60 hours|

 - birth certificate, proof of address and/or valid Medicare card

 - The document must be in English or French, otherwise the document must be translated (extra fees will apply)

 - If you studied outside of the country, a comparative evaluation will be required, as evaluation systems differ worldwide. (extra fees will apply)